( Disponible en anglais seulement )

 As of July 1, 2018, Canadian tariffs on C$16 billion-worth (a dollar-for-dollar matching of the U.S. tariffs imposed on Canadian goods on June 1) of steel, aluminum, and other product imported from the United States will apply “until the U.S. eliminates trade-restrictive measures against Canadian steel and aluminum products”- a pointed retaliatory attack in this growing trade war.
 It is noteworthy that the countermeasures will not apply to U.S. goods that are in transit to Canada on the day on which these countermeasures came into force.

 Apart from steel and aluminum products, which will be subject to tariffs of 25% and 10%, respectively, a broad spectrum of U.S. goods (ranging from food products, household items, and construction materials, to motorboats, lawn mowers, and ball point pens) will be subject to a 10% tariff.
 Many of these goods are produced in home states of prominent members of Congress or states who strongly support the trend in U.S. protectionism.
-A complete list of goods that a subject to Canadian tariffs can be viewed here.
+A complete list of goods that a subject to Canadian tariffs is available on the Government of Canada’s website.

 Members of the House of Commons have been unequivocal in their response to the U.S. measures, which demonstrate a total disregard for the North American Free Trade Agreement and World Trade Organization rules.
 The countermeasures are a welcome response, given that the Canadian aluminum and steel producers and workers are under direct threat (particularly in Ontario, Quebec, and Saskatchewan where the majority of the market is located), and are negatively affected every day the U.S. tariffs continue to be levied.